Romansh language: Germanic calques

-Aside from outright loanwords, the German influence on Romansh often takes the form of calques, where Romanic vocabulary has taken on the meaning of German words, summed up by Italian dialectologist Graziadio Isaia Ascoli in 1880 as "materia romana e spirito tedesco" ("Roman body and German soul").
+Aside from outright loanwords, the German influence on Romansh often takes the form of calques, where Romanic vocabulary has taken on the meaning of German words, summed up by Italian dialect olog ist Graziadio Isaia Ascoli in 1880 as "materia romana e spirito tedesco" ("Roman body and German soul").
 The earliest examples go back to Carolingian times and show the influence of Germanic law.
 Such words include tschentament "statute", a derivation of the verb tschentar (from Latin *sedentare "to sit") as an analogy to Middle High German satzunge or Surs./sut./Surm. lètg, Put. alach, Vall. lai "marriage", derived from Latin legem (accusative singular of lēx "law"), with the meaning of Middle High German ê, ewe.
 A more recent example of a loan translation is the verb tradir "to betray", which has taken on the additional meaning of German verraten of "to give away" as in tradir in secret "to give away a secret", originally covered by the verb revelar.

 Particularly common are combinations of verbs with locative adverbs, such as vegnir cun "to accompany" (literally "to come with"), vegnir anavos "to come back", far cun "to participate" (literally "to do with"), far giu "to agree on" (literally "to do down"), or grodar tras "to fail" (literally "to fall through").
 Whereas such verbs also occur sporadically in other Romance languages as in French prendre avec "to take along" or Italian andare via "to go away", the large number in Romansh suggests an influence of German, where this pattern is common.
 However, prepositional verbs are also common in the (Romance) Lombard language spoken in the bordering Swiss and Italian regions.
 The verbs far cun "to participate" or grodar tras "to fail" for example, are direct equivalents of German mitmachen (from mit "with" and machen "to do") and durchfallen (from durch "through" and fallen "to fall").